Soundbytes/idempiere-model-generator-plugin/README.md

 For a new table you might want to also check the *Create Custom Class* box.
 This will generate a Stub that you can extend with custom functions and data to modify the behavior of the model class.
 Note: The Model Generator can not be used to overwrite an existing custom class.
 To do that just delete the existing file before creating the new one.

+Hitting OK will save the generator settings and generate the source code files as specified.
+In the Eclipse Project Explorer click on your project's source folder and select refresh from the context menu to make the changes available to the IDE.

 ### Extending an existing model

 The Model Generator can also be used to generate child classes of existing (core) models.